 – There is no need for an anaesthetic injection

 – You will experience a rapid reduction in pain following the treatment

 With over-the-counter remedies, evidence shows that the ones based on salicylic acid are the most effective.
 However, never self-treat them if you have diabetes, have poor circulation, or suffer from diminished sensation in your feet.
 Bear in mind that over-the-counter remedies only work about half of the time (if even that often) and provide the risk of damaging healthy skin around the wart.

-Our experienced podiatrists can modify most treatments to make them suitable and comfortable for a child.
+Our experienced podiatrists can change all forms of verruca treatment that we perform to be suitable and comfortable for children.

 Will verruca go away by itself?

-Normally our clients request treatment because they find their verruca either unsightly, uncomfortable, or both.
-Verruca can itch, hurt, cause rubbing, spread to other parts of the foot.
-Therefore like with any lesion on your foot, it will either become sore to walk on or there is a chance that it will force you to avoid the sore area, alter your gait and cause you aches or pain in another part of your foot or leg.
+Usually, our clients request treatment because they find their verruca either unsightly, uncomfortable, or both.
+Verruca can itch, hurt, cause rubbing, and spread to other parts of the foot.
+Therefore like with any lesion on your foot, it will either become sore to walk on or there is a chance that it will force you to avoid the painful area, alter your gait and cause you aches or pain in other parts of your foot or leg.